How to Wallpaper a Wall

 Vinyl Wallpaper

 This type of paper seems extremely popular, as it’s so versatile.
-This paper is simple to install and remove.
+This paper is simple to install, although thicker vinyl wallpaper can be hard to remove.
 Another advantage to this product is it’s easy to clean.
 You’ll find many styles and options available to you, so shop around.

 Solid Sheet Vinyl